buc4lf/Document-to-Calendar-Sync-Pipeline/README.md

 ```bash
 python3 setup_auth.py
 ```
-This will:
+This will: <br>
-Verify Ollama connectivity to JarvisWolf
+  - Verify Ollama connectivity to JarvisWolf
-Check that paperless-ngx directories exist
+  - Check that paperless-ngx directories exist
-Walk you through Google OAuth consent (opens a browser) Check optional dependencies
+  - Walk you through Google OAuth consent (opens a browser)
+  - Check optional dependencies

 4. Test a run
 ```bash
 python3 pipeline.py
 ```
 Check the output and `pipeline.log` for results.

 5. Set up the cron job
 ```bash
 crontab -e